dutoitc/copper/README.md

 * Web collector: get a web page, keep json first-level values
 * Jmx collector: get values from JMX MBean server
 * Jdbc collector: get values from Jdbc database
-* Log collector: get values from a log file (todo; should support scp)
+* Web collector: get values from a file on a server

 ## Triggers
 * When trigger: WHEN a>1, WHEN a<22, WHEN a=33, WHEN a>17.22, ... (float are equals if delta<1/25)